Cambia lingua / Switch language: ITA

 If you don't have potato starch, then try to replace it with tapioca starch.
 The texture will be more stringy this way, and less fluid.
 You might need to add a tablespoon of extra yogurt.

-No, you should not use coconut oil because it's a saturated fat and it will become solid when you put it in the refrigerator compromising the texture of this cheese.
+No, you should not use coconut oil in this recipe because it's saturated fat and it will become solid when you put it in the refrigerator compromising the texture of this cheese.

 Then store in a bowl, covered, in the refrigerator for up to 5 days.
 We do not recommend freezing this vegan stracchino.